ICRAR/daliuge/docs/graphs.rst

   logical partitions (a.k.a. *DropIsland*) and generates an order of DROP execution sequence within each partition such that certain performance requirements (e.g. total completion time, total data movement, etc.) are met under given constraints (e.g. resource footprint).
+An important assumption is that the cost of moving data within the same partition is far less than that between two different partitions.
 This step produces the **Physical Graph Template Partition**.

 * **Resource mapping**.
 Maps each logical partition onto a given set of resources in certain optimal ways (load balancing, etc.).
+Concretely, each DROP is assigned a physical resource id (such as IP address, hostname, etc.).
 This steps requires near real-time resource usage information from the COMP platform or the Local Monitor & Control (LMC).
   It also needs DROP managers to coordinate the DROP deployment.
-  In some cases, this mapping step is merged with the previous *Graph partitioning* step to directly produce DROPs to resource mapping.
+  In some cases, this mapping step is merged with the previous *Graph partitioning* step to directly map DROPs to resources.

+In the following context, we use the term **Scheduling** to refer to the combination of both *Graph partitioning* and *Resource mapping*.

 Algorithms
 """"""""""